Skip to the content.

 1. Human teleoperated peg transfer: the competitor uses an input device (Meta Quest 3) to teleoperate a real or simulated dVRK to transfer as many pegs as possible within the time limit.

 2. Autonomous peg transfer: the competitor (or team) provides an AI algorithm to move a real or simulated dVRK to transfer as many pegs as possible within the time limit.
-The algorithm must interface with the real or simulated dVRK using ROS2.
+The algorithm must interface with the real or simulated dVRK using ROS2 (API documented here).
+Registration is required (link).

 Environments

-We will have both simulated and physical setups on the competition floor.
+We have simulated and physical setups on the competition floor.
 The intent is for the two setups to be as similar as possible.
-Both setups will use Ubuntu 24.04 and ROS 2.
+All setups use Ubuntu 24.04 and ROS 2.

-The Patient Side Manipulators (PSMs) and camera will not be moved and we will provide all transformations between them, including stereo camera calibration (intrinsic and extrinsic parameters).
-The peg board location will not be provided and may move during the competition.
+The Patient Side Manipulators (PSMs) and camera will not be intentionally moved (since the camera is in the workspace of the PSMs, it is sometimes inadvertently moved).
+The camera extrinsics are approximately known, so that the pose of each PSM is given with respect to the camera frame.
+We will provide the stereo camera intrinsic parameters.
+The peg board location will not be provided and may be moved during the competition.

-Each setup will include a Meta Quest 3 connected to the computer via an Ethernet/USB-C adapter.
+Each setup includes a Meta Quest 3 connected to the computer via an Ethernet/USB-C adapter.
 This tethered configuration was chosen to avoid potential issues with WiFi connections in the exhibit hall, and to allow continuous charging of the devices.
+For the autonomous competition trials, the Quest 3 can be disconnected, if requested.

 News